 Higher order conditioning is commonly seen in animal learning.

-When Pavlov gave dogs food (unconditioned stimulus) and bell (neutral stimulus) together, he observed that dogs salivated (conditioned response) even when they only heard the bell (first order stimulus).
-The dogs learned to associate the bell with food.
+When Ivan Pavlov gave dogs food (unconditioned stimulus) and bell (neutral stimulus) together, he observed that dogs salivated (conditioned response) even when they only heard the bell (first order stimulus) without the sight of food.
+The dogs learned to associate the sound of a bell with food.

-Later, light could be paired with the bell and the light alone (second-order stimulus) could elicit salivation, too.
+Later, a new stimulus, light could be paired with the bell and the light alone (second-order stimulus) could elicit salivation, too, with no food present.

 Higher order conditioning can be achieved when another neutral stimulus, such as a hand gesture, is paired with the tone to form a third conditioned stimulus2.